Reskilll/OSCohortofMDU/README.md

 Day 6 of the workshop will feature Speaker Talks on the Future of AI and Open Source.
 More details will be disclosed on the last day of the campus event.

+## The Programs to make to generate PR.

+Just write any choice of your program and practise all the concepts which are taught in the 5-day workshop then generate a pr for that.

 Happy coding and learning! 🚀